 Imagine a sales system that was focused on one thing: turning cold prospects into hot buyers.
 That is exactly what a sales funnel is designed to do.
 In this article (updated for 2020), we will analyze what the best sales funnels do well and how you can implement them into your business.

 What is a Sales Funnel?
 (Sales Funnel Definition)

-The next phase of the funnel would be those who come into the store and look at merchandise, immediately followed by those who pick up an item and take it to the counter for checkout.
+The next phase of the funnel would be those who actually come into the store and look at merchandise, immediately followed by those who pick up an item and take it to the counter for checkout.